wrzhao1987/GrabLite/README.md

 turns: The loops which the application runs.
 For example, We fetched URL B, C and D from feed URL A.
        If you set the 'turns' parameter to '2', the application will start to grab more URLs from B, C and D in the second loop.

+The grabbed results will be wroten into the table named 'url_queue'

 The database configuration is located in config.ini.php.